yuchdev/Articles/articles/personal/sol-invictus-14.md

 "Stay here," he said, "I'm going to scout."

 He got out and went somewhere in the hot yellow haze.
 There was almost no one on the street.
 Frank was followed by a pair of bearded men in blue overalls.
-One of them was dragging a small coil of wire -- probably, I thought, repairing an ancient land line to the temple of the Moon.
+One of them was dragging a small coil of wire -- probably, I thought, repairing an ancient landline to the temple of the Moon.
 Apparently, there was life behind the wall after all.

 Some time passed, bearded men in overalls appeared on the street again, got on a red scooter and drove away.
 Frank was still gone.